Natural Oil SPF List

 Raspberry seed oil, olive oil & coconut oil have been shown to have the highest SPF values.
 These are calculated using in vitro (lab) absorbance data.
 FDA-evaluated sunscreen values are measured in vivo (on human volunteers), but results from two methods are usually equivalent.

 Protection will vary by brand & harvest.
 Consider the values provided here and in supporting literature to be approximate.
+A 2019 study in Cosmetics demonstrated that fixed oils' SPF values typically range between 2-8, while volatile oils range between 1-7.

 Essential oils are not recommended for use as sunscreen.
 Fixed (pressed) oils are more stable than volatile (essential) oils.
+According to 2021 research by Martiniaková et al. in Photochemical & Photobiological Sciences, vegetable oils provide inadequate standalone protection, with most offering SPF values between 2.5-4.5 in vivo.

 Raspberry Seed Oil SPF Is Highest